France faces euro zone peer pressure to tighten spending plans

 In what has become a familiar but coded call for Germany to spend more, the European Commission's top economics official Jyrki Katainen said: "Different countries have differing degrees of fiscal space – some are clearly more constrained than others.

-"But all member states can and should prioritize investment within their public spending."
+"But all member states can and should prioritise investment within their public spending."

 There are signs that recent poor German economic data may be softening Chancellor Angela Merkel's opposition to increasing public spending.
 The conservative Merkel says her government is exploring ways to encourage more investment in the German economy, which contracted by 0.2 percent in the second quarter and could weaken further going into 2015.